Risa Heywood - President

 was co-founding President of JGSCO.
 She has been doing Jewish genealogical research since 1978, over 40 years ago.
 She has researched her family all the way back to the early 1870’s in Poland, Austria, and Romania while gleaning information from the original Polish and Romanian records.
 This was before personal computers.
 Sandra learned how to do research at the Mormon Family History Library in Salt Lake City when attending classes with the Avotaynu group every year for 15 years.
 She saw the beginnings of JewishGen and personal computers.
 Sandra started and maintained the JGSCO genealogical library at Temple Emanuel.
 In addition, she found 58 members of her great-grandmother’s family who were killed in the holocaust.
 She has been a member of APG. as well as many other genealogical organizations.
 Sandra is pleased with how far genealogical research has come since she started so many years ago and hopes to continue to be an asset to the present day JGSCO.

 is a novice genealogist originally inspired by the life stories of her maternal grandparents who settled in Philadelphia in the mid 1950's after first emigrating from Poland to Panama in 1936.
 Her research got a boost a couple years ago when she was unexpectedly contacted by a distant relative in Warsaw, but she still has a lot of genealogical work to do on both the Polish and Russian sides of her family.

 Randy Getz - Director at Large

-has been researching his family on and off for 20 years, kickstarted by a relative who was able to collate over 1000 members without aid of the Internet into a 2-inch binder of printed pages.
+has been researching his family on and off for 20 years, kickstarted by a relative who was able to collate over 1000 family members before information was available on the Internet into a 2-inch binder of printed pages.
 Randy is working hard to understand his family's "vertical genealogy" (ancestors) as well as "horizontal genealogy" (living relatives).
 The latter has led to many new relationships around the world in both his and his wife's families.

 Debbie Schwartz - Immediate Past President